JosephWildey/productivityApp/BASH/readme.txt

+If you're looking for the finalized project please see the other folder.

 If you wish to install todo.sh, here are the steps.
 1) Copy the code from the todo.sh page.
 2) Open your favorite editor - nano is fine - and paste.
 Save file with a ".sh" extension.